nkshah2/touchable_opacity/README.md

 ### Example

 The code found in the example folder of this repo shows how to use this package to render the content shown in the sample GIF.
 The folder contains a Flutter application that you can run yourself.
 Go [here](example/lib/main.dart) to jump into the code.

+### Support

+If you have any issues with using this package, or have any ideas you thnk are good additions please create an issue [here](https://github.com/nkshah2/touchable_opacity/issues)

+### Known Issues

+Because of the way GestureDetector renders, TouchableOpacity fills its parent.
+If you want to bound the size to that of its child simply place the TouchableOpacity widget in any one of the Layout widgets, you can see a list of layout widgets available in flutter [here](https://flutter.dev/docs/development/ui/widgets/layout)